qshan/nucleus/README.md

 ### Start your own app!

-Start by reviewing the code in the app directory.
+Start by reviewing the code in the examples directory.
 You'll see three files:

 #### MyApp.hpp
 This defines the base class that Nucleus manages on Persistent Memory.
 The data objects in here will survive application restarts!